arachnocid/ObjectImpactFramework/README.md

 ## Effects: What Happens When the Rule Triggers

 The `effect` field defines the outcome when a rule is triggered.
-It can be a single effect (an object) or multiple effects (an array of objects).
-Each effect has a mandatory `type` field and, for most types, an optional `items` array.
+Each effect has a mandatory `type` field and, for most types, an `items` array.

 Here are all possible `type` values and their supported fields: